EnglishEnglish

 • Instantaneous trip threshold (for severe faults)

-In my project, I had a branch feeding a motor drive and another branch for auxiliary loads.
-I initially set one protective device too tightly because I was afraid of overheating.
-The result?
-Startup nuisance trips.
+In this project, one branch fed a motor drive and another fed auxiliary loads.
+One protective device was set too tightly out of a fear of overheating.
+The result was startup nuisance trips.

 What fixed it was not “making the breaker bigger blindly.”
 It was: